Poland detects object in its airspace that flew from Belarus, likely an observation balloon

 WARSAW, Poland -- Poland's Defense Ministry said Saturday that it has detected an object in Polish airspace that flew in from the direction of Belarus, and that it's probably an observation balloon.

-The ministry tweeted that radar contact with the object was lost near Rypin, a town in central Poland.
+The ministry tweeted that radar contact with the object was lost near Rypin, a town in central Poland 143 kilometers (89) northwest of the capital, Warsaw.

 The ministry said that the Territorial Defense Forces were deployed to search for the object.